Dong-Wo-Long/BetterDuStryMod/README.md

 ### P.S.
 #### Saphirrium (https://github.com/3Snake3/Sapphirium?ysclid=lyzqzrbhic385832513)

-Отдельная благодарность Snake за возможность использовать спрайты оружий для юнитов:
+Special thanks to Snake for the ability to use weapon sprites for units:
-- ship-cannon - сделан на основе parity-unit-launcher
+- ship-cannon - is based on the "parity-unit-launcher"
-- aa-ship-weapon - оригинал спрайта point-laser-mount
+- aa-ship-weapon - original sprite "point-laser-mount"